GreenKube Logo GreenKube

 secrets:

-# Get your API token from https://www.electricitymaps.com/
+# Get a free token at https://www.electricitymaps.com/

-electricityMapsToken: "YOUR_API_TOKEN_HERE"
+electricityMapsToken: "YOUR_TOKEN_HERE"

 # Uncomment to manually set your Prometheus URL